ainblockchain/ain-blockchain/tools/cert-kpi/consensus-gossip-repair.md

 intermediate max-line-length lint failure are separate failed attempts, not successful native/network experiments.
 Actual repair and all-ten readiness must still be recorded separately after these tests.

+The first actual CHECK_ONLY run also exposed a read-only-container prerequisite: native FileUtil initializes a logger directory when reading the disk head.
+That run failed before any target stop, backup or seed mutation.
+Seed check/install now use a64MiB temporary filesystem and `BLOCKCHAIN_DATA_DIR=/tmp/recovery-seed`;
+the mounted chain remains read-only during preflight.
+This fixes logger scratch storage without making the image writable, changing file permissions or bypassing the native head guard.
+The failed preflight and its same-target replay are kept.